starfrogsplash/ReportService/README.md

 https://github.com/starfrogsplash/ReportService/assets/22579826/301094bb-6a2e-4597-90e1-b59ea6f5a13d

-A (view and create) service for storing and retrieving environmental report data with tests. built using:
+A Fullstack app - (view and create) service for storing and retrieving environmental report data with tests. built using:
 TypeScript, jest, knex, postgres, Docker-compose, React